Fear of public speaking? Who? Me? Yes you...

 You are at the top of your game and you have to present a proposal to group of decision-makers.
 Or you have to speak to the media about a crisis in your business.
-Or you have to deliver your company’s Annual Report to the shareholders.
+Or you have to deliver a vote of thanks on behalf of the boss at your company’s AGM.

 At the very thought of this, your heart beats fast, you start to sweat, your vocal chords start tightening and your thoughts are all over the place.
 And you haven’t even started to prepare your speech!